Taiko2k/Tauon/docs/usage.md

 ### Outbound Streaming

-- Install, configure (optional) and start Icecast.
+1) Install, configure (optional) and start Icecast.
 See config.txt for optional further setup.
-- From player right click top bar and select 'Start Broadcast' from menu.
+2) From player right click top bar and select 'Start Broadcast' from menu.
 You should now see an entry in the Icecast web interface (default http://localhost:8000).
 From track context menu select 'Broadcast This' to play a track immediately.

 The general idea here is that you can listen to music locally while streaming from and editing another playlist (Like a DJ might).

 Note: Broadcast will repeat from beginning of playlist once end is reached
 Warning: Modifying the number of tracks in playlist that appear before the broadcast marker will impact the broadcast position

 Alternatively, by pressing F6 to enter 'sync' mode, the broadcast will receive commands from the player.
 The effect of this allows for the listening and control of a stream remotely via the web interface.

 Note: This function is experimental and unreliable.
 Pausing or stopping the player while in this mode will cause the stream to fail or generate other unexpected behavior

 Tip: Higher bitrates may help reduce latency

 Linux Note: In my test I had difficulty getting this to work on Linux.
 Icecast appeared to be running and configured ok however BASS would report an unknown error and the stream would not appear.
 I have tested this to work previously on Linux and streaming works from Linux to a windows Icecast so I'm inclined to believe this is some sort of configuration issue rather than a bug in Tauon.
 Your luck may vary if you wish to try.

 ### Transcoding albums

-Intended to be an easy way to reduce file sizes for copying to devices.
+Intended to be an easy way to reduce file sizes for copying tracks to devices with limited storage.
 Results will be of degraded quality and should not be used for archival.

 Requires FFMPEG in encoder subdirectory.
 Additionally 'lame.exe' for mp3 encoding.
 (On Linux, programs only need be installed)